deoakshay/godaddy_test/README.md

 - `GET /api/repositories` - Fetch all GoDaddy repositories
 - `GET /api/repositories/{id}` - Fetch specific repository by ID

-## Features Implemented

-✅ Display list of GoDaddy repositories
-✅ Repository cards showing title, description, language, and stats
-✅ Click to view repository details
-✅ Repository detail page with all requested information
-✅ Responsive design for mobile and desktop
-✅ Error handling and loading states
-✅ Modern, clean UI with hover effects

 ## Development

 The application fetches data from the GitHub API to get GoDaddy's public repositories.
 The backend serves as a proxy to handle CORS and provide a clean API interface for the frontend.